magnatronus/Peppa-Sync-Books/README.md

 If you want to connect it to the Peppa demo server then please send a request using the Contact Me page at www.spiralarm.co.uk

+Aug 9th Update

+Update added to the user model in the sync adapter .
+Done so user password can be updated from model.
+Also changed so that the required session is not stored as a Ti  App Property.
+The SESSION_ID is now internal to the sync adapter and set automatically when a user logs in.

 --------------------------------------------------------------------------
 Please note :